Minister for State Owned Enterprises

-The Minister of State Owned Enterprises is the government minister in New Zealand responsible for trading enterprises owned by the New Zealand Government (see State-owned enterprises of New Zealand), usually in conjunction with the minister responsible for the industry.
+The Minister for State Owned Enterprises is the minister in the New Zealand Government responsible for trading enterprises owned by the New Zealand Government (see State-owned enterprises of New Zealand), usually in conjunction with the minister responsible for the industry.

 The post was established by the Fourth Labour Government from 1 April 1987.
 Some of the SOEs were formerly trading departments, like the New Zealand Post Office and the New Zealand Railways Department.

 History

-The following ministers have held the office of Minister of State Owned Enterprises.
+The following ministers have held the office of Minister for State Owned Enterprises.